gopinathsjsu/individual-project-achalrajyaguru/README.md

 ### (3) Factory Pattern:

 A Factory Pattern or Factory Method Pattern says that just define an interface or abstract class for creating an object but let the subclasses decide which class to instantiate.
 In other words, subclasses are responsible to create the instance of the class.
-Class ReaderFactory.java is the implementation of Factory design pattern.
-Objects of different reader types can be created by the ReaderFactory.getInstance method of ReaderFactory takes readerType as input and returns a new instance of respective reader.